Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• People who reconfigure or expand over time
+• People who expect to expand or rearrange a sectional over time

 Where it falls short

-• Upright sitters may need extra lumbar support
+• Upright sitters may still want extra lumbar support

 The Form Sectional Sofa